queueit/KnownUser.V3.ASPNETCORE/Documentation/README.md

 **3. Manually updating integration configuration:**
     In this method, after changing and publishing your configuration using the Go Queue-it self-service portal, you are able to download the file and then manually copy and paste it to your intfrastructure.
 You can find your configuration file here **https://[your-customer-id].queue-it.net/status/integrationconfig/[your-customer-id]** or via secure link (*) **https://[your-customer-id].queue-it.net/status/integrationconfig/secure/[your-customer-id]** after a successful publish.

-##### * How to download integration config with Api secrete Key:
+##### * How to download integration config with Api Key:
    Integration configuration contains valuable information like triggers and actions.
 Anyone can download the configuration by knowing the URL because it does not require any authentication.
 You can protect integration configurations by enabling the “**Secure integration config**” setting, so only legitimate systems can download it by providing a valid API key.

    1. You need to enable “**Secure integration config**” setting in the Go Queue-it self-service portal.
    2. You need to decorate the request by adding API key in the request header.
 You can get API key in the Go Queue-it self-service portal.
+   3. Remember to add Host header in the request if your framework doesn't do that automatically.
+A missing host header will result in a 400 Bad Request response.

-curl --request GET https://[your-customer-id].queue-it.net/status/integrationconfig/secure/[your-customer-id]' --header 'api-key: [Customer API-Key]'
+curl --request GET https://[your-customer-id].queue-it.net/status/integrationconfig/secure/[your-customer-id]' --header 'api-key: [Customer API-Key]' --header 'Host: queue-it.net'

 ## Helper functions